oroinc/OroCRMDotmailerBundle/Resources/doc/api/contact.md

 ### get

-Retrieve a specific Dotmailer import status record.
+Retrieve a specific dotdigital import status record.

 Describes the progress of a contact import.

 ### get_list

-Retrieve a collection of Dotmailer import status records.
+Retrieve a collection of dotdigital import status records.

 Describes the progress of a contact import.